 - fire safety professional licensees seeking to continue this work for all fire equipment will need to hold the ‘certify’ class for ‘inspect and test’ work for all streams

 See the individual web pages on the new licence streams for more information on transitioning current classes:

 - passive stream

 - portable stream

 A ‘certify’ class of licence is required to issue a certificate or statement relating to fire protection work.
 This includes the issue of aspect certificates under the Building Act 1975.

-For example, a separate class (that is, ‘install and maintain’ – special hazard systems) will be required to perform the necessary ‘inspect and test’ work associated with maintenance obligations under the Building Fire Safety Regulation 2008, and the ‘certify’ class (that is, certify – special hazard systems) will be required to issue the statement required by that Regulation.
+For example, a separate class (that is, special hazard fire system stream – ‘install and maintain’) will be required to perform the necessary ‘inspect and test’ work associated with maintenance obligations under the Building Fire Safety Regulation 2008, and the ‘certify’ class (that is, special hazard fire system stream – 'certify') will be required to issue the statement required by that Regulation.

-A QBCC licensed person holding an ‘inspect and test’ or ‘install and maintain’ licence class may be eligible (subject to assessment by a building certifier of the person’s competency) to be appointed as a competent person to provide relevant inspection help (Form 16 – Inspection Certificate) under the Building Act 1975.
-You can complete logbooks or other records of the results of your inspection and testing, but you cannot issue certificates or statements, including a yearly condition report, without the relevant ‘certify’ licence class.
+A QBCC licensed person holding an ‘inspect and test’ or ‘install and maintain’ licence class can complete logbooks or other records of the results of their inspection and testing, but cannot issue certificates or statements, including a yearly condition report, without the relevant ‘certify’ licence class.